zikunz/tp/docs/UserGuide.md

 ### 2.1 Viewing help: `help`

-Shows available commands of the app.
+As a first-time user, you can simply type `help` to view all available commands of the app.

 Format: `help`